-The cult following of the franchise, especially of the films before the bride of Chucky, has continued on for years, and driven interest in a number of people getting Chucky tattooed on them.
+The cult following of the franchise, especially of the films before "Bride of Chucky," has continued on for years and driven interest in a number of people getting Chucky tattoes on them.

-Hard to believe this evil little guy has such a fan following.
+It's hard to believe that this evil, little guy has such a fan following.
 But he does, and artwork abounds depicting the doll turned killer.